 The end result will be an informal, but extensive reference guide to station identity.
 To mark each visit (and ‘prove’ that I was there), I’ll take a transfer as a souvenir.

 Expect to glean a decent (if uneven) idea of ‘what the station looked like, in 2014/15’.
-As time passes, this imaginary ideal continually drifts into inaccuracy and continuity issues: I’m putting in updates for things like new artwork or major renovations, but stubbornly resisting photographs of Presto farelines.
+As time passes, this imaginary ideal continually drifts into inaccuracy and continuity issues: I’ve made updates for things like new artwork or major renovations, but stubbornly resisted photographs of Presto farelines.
+Visual contradictions abound.

 You may find my predilection for shooting certain mundane details and views peculiar, and oddly repetitive—how many stairwell photographs do we need?—but the goal here isn’t to take great photos: it’s to reflect on what’s there.
 To notice what we have forgotten because we’ve seen it so many times, it’s part of the background.